 This parental shift can seem daunting.
 Your motherhood footing feels uncertain.
-Well it is.
-Like every other season in your child’s life, this is new territory.
-But like every other season in your child’s life, it becomes truly wonderful.
+Well, because it is.
+Like every other season in your child’s life, this is a new territory.
+But also like every other season in your child’s life, it becomes truly wonderful.

 These people you’ve raised will bring you such richness.
 Their accomplishments will be rewarding.
 They will love well, caring for others in a way that makes you so very proud.
-They’ll land on your doorstop at holidays with the familiar smiles, normal rancor, and multiplied family members.
-They’ll bake the Turkey (yes, I did say that I’m now off the hook for Thanksgiving!), clean the kitchen, fix the family brunch, and play the board games, competing just as passionately as they did when they were kids.
+They’ll land on your doorstep at holidays with the familiar smiles, normal rancor, and multiplied family members.
+They’ll cook the turkey (yes, I did say that I’m now off the hook for Thanksgiving!), clean the kitchen, fix the family brunch, and play the board games, competing just as passionately as they did when they were kids.